Kent1011/client_information/README.md

 ### Device Information

-Device information will show you device ID and device name.
-Notice: web project doesn't support real **deviceId**, therefore it will use the package [uuid](https://pub.dev/packages/uuid) to generate a unique string and save to the browser's cookie.
+The device information will display device's ID and name.
+Note that web projects don't support real **deviceId**, so they will use the package [uuid](https://pub.dev/packages/uuid) to generate a unique string and save to the browser's cookie.

 <table>
   <tr>